NoahPrescott/Codenames/README.md

 ## Directory Structure
 This repository is organized as follows:
 TBD

+## Experiments
-In human data, experiment 1 involves pair similarity using clues provided by OpenAI GPT-4o, whereas experiment 2 involves pair similarity using clues provided by human.
+In human data/raw/human: experiment 1 involves pair similarity using clues provided by OpenAI GPT-4o;  experiment 2 involves pair similarity using clues provided by human.

 ## Data and Analyses
 TBD